KevinAdams05/LibreDocToPdf/README.md

 <img width="519" height="452" alt="Screenshot" src="https://github.com/user-attachments/assets/9c2ca67a-df2a-42a7-9c46-f84282488801" />

-A Linux version based on Vala/GTK is coming soon.
+A Linux version based on Vala/GTK, and Hakiu version based on BeAPI are coming soon.
+Some code is there but is not done yet.